digi-ron/AU-Falcon-SPUD-Project/PCMBCM/BCM/BCM.md

 > - Infomedia Microcat parts catalogue 2013 (temporarily sourced from third-party)
 > - Physical inspection (2x S1, 1x S3)
 {: .info-sources}

+### Additional Note

+> XR models and Low models with premium features added were fitted with High model BCMs, with functionality only wired in as required for the optioned features.
+Note that a "premium feature" necessitating a high BCM could be as minor as power windows, coolant level sensors, cruise control or headlight on chimes, however this is unconfirmed.
+As a general rule of thumb, ***ALWAYS*** check your BCM if you intend on replacing it, so you know what colour to acquire as a replacement.
+{: .block-note}